pegasys-fi/docs/docs/sdk/v3/guides/03-trading.md

 ## Next Steps

 The resulting example allows for trading between any two ERC20 tokens, but this can be suboptimal for the best pricing and fees.
-To achieve the best possible price, we use the Uniswap auto router to route through pools to get an optimal cost.
+To achieve the best possible price, we use the Pegasys auto router to route through pools to get an optimal cost.
 Our [routing](./04-routing.md) guide will show you how to use this router and execute optimal swaps.